-Source 3 An oblique aerial view of the Three Gorges Dam on the Yangtze River in China.
+Source 1.26 An oblique aerial view of the Three Gorges Dam on the Yangtze River in China.
 Water flows through the open sluice gates.
 The hydroelectric power station is to the left of the sluice gates.

-- 1 How is water used to create electricity? - 2 What advantages and disadvantages does the building of dams bring? - 3 How can you stop a river flowing to build a dam wall?
+- 1 How is water used to create electricity? - 2 What is the main source of renewable energy in the world? - 3 What advantages and disadvantages does the building of dams bring? - 4 How can you stop a river flowing to enable a dam wall to be built?

-- 4 Look carefully at Source 3.
+- 5 Look carefully at Source 1.26.
 Oblique aerial images are taken from an angle and show a foreground and a background.
-Is the dam wall in the foreground or the background? - 5 Draw a sketch of the oblique aerial image (Source 3) and label the following: - Three Gorges Dam
+Is the dam wall in the foreground or the background?

+- 6 Draw a sketch of the oblique aerial image (Source 1.26) and label the following:

+- Three Gorges Dam

-• Yangtze River
+- Yangtze River

-- hydroelectricity plant - flooded valley.
+- hydroelectricity plant

+- flooded valley.